 De Cruz also said that the more a person is capable of feeling awe, the more likely they are to feel a sense of oneness and spirituality, to believe in a creator God, or have spiritual experiences.
 Awe makes us less reliant on stereotypes and mental clichés.
 We are less likely to take things for granted, accept easy answers, or be open to ambiguity and new ideas.
 Awe is good for religion.
 Continue reading →

-I have often written about beauty here, and Francesca Day mentioned it last week, but without defining the word itself.
+I have often written about beauty here, but without defining the word itself.
 William Edgar is a musician and theologian based at Westminster Theological Seminary, and in his lecture Beauty Reconsidered he gave a history of the concept of beauty and proposed a form of aesthetics that I think will resonate with the ideals of many Christians working in the sciences.

 In the 1960s, it was said anyone who pronounced something ‘beautiful’ was trying to exert power over it.
 That power was rejected, and the concept of beauty went into hibernation – at least in academic circles in Europe and North America.

 It’s impossible, however, to suppress our sense of beauty.
 In the 1990s, philosophers started Continue reading →